-Manufacturing Industry is the branch of manufacture and trade based on the fabrication, processing, or preparation of products from raw materials and commodities.
+Manufacturing Industry is the branch industry and trade based on the fabrication, processing, or preparation of products from raw materials and commodities.
 This includes all foods, chemicals, textiles, machines, and equipment.

-The following are significance of manufacturing industries in the world economy:
+The following are advantages of manufacturing industries in the world economy:

-- It provide employment to the fast growing population in the world especially the tropical countries
+- It provides employment to the fast-growing population in the world especially the tropical countries

 - Industries lead to diversification of the economy of the country and reduce reliance on one type of product.

-- It contribute to earning of foreign currency to the country. for example Japan earns a lot of foreign currency because of exporting manufactured products
+- It contributes to the earning of foreign currency to the country. for example, Japan earns a lot of foreign currency because of exporting manufactured products

-- It leads to self sufficiency. this mean that the country reduces its reliance on imported goods and this can lead to stabilization of its economy
+- It leads to self-sufficiency. this means that the country reduces its reliance on imported goods and this can lead to stabilization of its economy

-- It stimulate the development of transport and communication like construction of roads, railways and ports
+- It stimulates the development of transport and communication like the construction of roads, railways, and ports

-- It leads to development of other economic activities like tourism, trade and agriculture
+- It leads to the development of other economic activities like tourism, trade, and agriculture

-- It reduce expenses on imports since most of the goods can be produced locally
+- It reduces expenses on imports since most of the goods can be produced locally